-By and large, this paper has briefly explored the political economy of the Nigerian agriculture; outlined the features of the Nigerian GR and analysed the political and bureaucratic lapses associated with the introduction and implementation of the

-Nigerian GR; provided a critical argument on the push for a new GR in Africa; and gave a brief on the 2008 African GR confab as a new pro-poor policy platform on GR and then situated Nigeria in the entire picture of the initiative (Section 5).
+By and large, this paper has briefly explored the political economy of Nigerian agriculture [section 2]; outlined the features of the Nigerian GR and analysed the political and bureaucratic lapses associated with the introduction and implementation of the Nigerian GR [section 3]; provided a critical argument on the push for a new GR in Africa [section 4]; and presented a brief on the 2008 African GR confab as a new propoor policy platform on the GR, and then situated Nigeria in the entire picture of the initiative [section 5].

-Political and bureaucratic failings in the introduction and implementation of a Nigerian GR are associated with lack of seriousness for a genuine GR by successive administrations; lack of priority for the smallholder farmers; non-divestment of the monolithic Nigerian oil economy; corruption; prioritising the selfish interests of the rent-seeking political elite, etc. However, a genuine push for a new GR in Nigeria or elsewhere in Africa will entail a rainbow approach, which thoroughly considers contextual issues in differing ecological and socio-cultural communities across the SSA region.
+Political and bureaucratic failings in the introduction and implementation of a Nigerian GR are associated with lack of seriousness for a genuine GR by successive administrations; lack of priority for the smallholder farmers; non-divestment of the monolithic Nigerian oil economy; corruption; prioritising the selfish interests of the rentseeking political elite, etc. However, a genuine push for a new GR in Nigeria or elsewhere in Africa will entail a rainbow approach, which thoroughly considers contextual issues in differing ecological and sociocultural communities across the SSA region.
 It is therefore adequate to suggest that research and development activities of relevant and giant corporations need to be designed and tailored towards the peculiarity of the African environment.

-Drawing inspiration from the Salzburg event, a GR that takes into account the contexts and interests of the small farmers, the need for developing appropriate technologies, infrastructures and market development, value-chain additions, etc. is argued and advocated for in order to bring about a genuine African GR.
-That way, the mystery of the African poor majority may have been turned around.
+Drawing inspiration from the Salzburg event, a GR that takes into account the contexts and interests of the small farmers, the need to develop appropriate technologies, infrastructure and market development, value-chain additions, etc., is argued and advocated for in order to bring about a genuine African GR.
+In this way, the misery of the African poor majority may be turned around.